-On the Events page in the console you'll find a summary of activity in your infrastructure.
+The Events page in the console shows a summary of activity in your infrastructure.
 You can analyze the details of important changes, and investigate common causes behind related events.
 You can also examine specific class, node, and resource events, and find out what caused them to fail, change, or run as no-op.

 What is an event?

 An event occurs whenever PE attempts to modify an individual property of a given resource.
 Reviewing events lets you see detailed information about what has changed on your system, or what isn't working properly.

 During a Puppet run, Puppet compares the current state of each property on each resource to the desired state for that property, as defined by the node's catalog.
 If Puppet successfully compares the states and the property is already in sync (in other words, if the current state is the desired state), Puppet moves on to the next resource without noting anything.
 Otherwise, it attempts some action and records an event, which appears in the report it sends to the Puppet master at the end of the run.
 These reports provide the data presented on the Events page in the console.